No-one can expect a health regulator to get things right every single time.

 SO WHO EXACTLY AT THE CQC IS RESPONSIBLE FOR GIVING A GROUP OF DANGEROUS AND CORRUPT INSURERS WHOSE BUSINESS NO LONGER EXISTED THE ABILITY TO “BUMP OFF” A PATIENT THAT THEY HAD ALREADY LEFT WITH CATASTROPHIC ARTERIAL BRAIN DAMAGE, DISABILITIES AND DEATH SENTENCE?

-Either way they need to take accountability for their failings and the disastrous consequences they could have had.
+Either way they need to take accountability for their failings and the disastrous consequences they could have had for me.

-Not just to the patient but to the wider public too.
+Not just to me, but to the wider public too.

 There is simply no excuse for so many failings and shortcomings on their part…that have led to unnecessary cases of patient harm and many needless deaths.